ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/02-traversing-graphs.md

 ![Steps of a graph traversal in an undirected graph, starting in $A$.
 The circled areas are the set of visited vertices, and the pointed arrows show the selected edges.
 The edges with circles on them show the agenda.
 This traversal selects these edges in order: $(A,B) (A,E) (B,F) (A,D) (F,C)$.](images/Graphs-traversal1.svg){width=80% #fig:GraphTraversal1}

-Figure @fig:GraphTraversal1 illustrates the how a graph traversal can unfold.
+@fig:GraphTraversal1 illustrates the how a graph traversal can unfold.
 The result is a set of directed edges.
 Importantly, these edges do *not* form a path.
 We do not select a vertex adjacent to the previous vertex we visited, but rather skip around to vertices that are adjacent to *some* visited vertex.
-The most apt way to describe the end result is a tree, and as you can see in the lower right of Figure @fig:GraphTraversal1, the selected edges form a tree with $A$ as the root.
+The most apt way to describe the end result is a tree, and as you can see in the lower right of @fig:GraphTraversal1, the selected edges form a tree with $A$ as the root.

 To turn this high level description of the algorithm into an efficient procedure, we need to decide how to represent the agenda.
-Using a stack for the agenda gives us a depth first traversal:
+Just as with trees, using a stack for the agenda gives us a depth first traversal:

 ```
 function depthFirst(start: Vertex):